 On December 8, 2000, Governor Taft signed House Bill 712 as an emergency measure, and it thus became effective immediately.
 This legislation provided salary increases to county elected officials along with statewide officeholders, lawmakers, judges, boards of elections officials, and township officials.
 Following the enactment of this legislation, the County Commissioners Association of Ohio (CCAO) published County Advisory Bulletin (CAB) 00-7, explaining the provisions of House Bill 712.
-In addition, CCAO published CAB 01-09 stating the salaries for county officials in calender year 2002, and CAB 02-07 stating salaries for calendar year 2003.
-The purpose of this CAB is to specifically provide the salary tables for 2004.
+In addition, CCAO published CAB 01-09 stating the salaries for county officials in calender year 2002; and CAB 02-07 stating salaries for calendar year 2003; and CAB 03-05 stating salaries for calender year 2004.
+The purpose of this CAB is to specifically provide the salary tables for 2005.

 Since House Bill 712 provided that certain officials would receive cost of living increases in subsequent years based on the Consumer Price Index (CPI) through September of the preceding calendar year, salary tables must be produced annually in the fall, just a couple months prior to the officials receiving the increases.
-In October 2003, the United States Bureau of Labor Statistics published the CPI at 2.3 percent.
-This number is used to calculate the cost of living increases provided to most officials in 2003.
+In October 2004, the United States Bureau of Labor Statistics published the CPI at 2.4 percent.
+This number is used to calculate the cost of living increases provided to most officials in 2005.

-This CAB will explain the cost of living increase provision contained in House Bill 712; highlight the various county elected officials' salary provisions; and provide salary tables for calendar year 2004.
+This CAB will explain the cost of living increase provision contained in House Bill 712; highlight the various county elected officials' salary provisions; and provide salary tables for calendar year 2005.